What’s the truth? Should women ask men out on first dates? Is it true that a man is “really not that into you” if he’s not asking you out?

 2) Is it true that a man is “really not that into you” if he’s not asking you out?

-This is why women shouldn’t push men for sex.
+This is why women needn’t push men for sex.
 Or ask men to commit.
 Or ask men to marry them.
-It’s not that they shouldn’t desire these things; it’s that generally, the man asks and the woman says yes/no.
+It’s not that women shouldn’t desire these things; it’s that generally, the man will ask by his own volition and the woman says yes/no.

 But there are some men who don’t embrace these traditional roles — not because they’re iconoclasts or neo-feminists, but simply because they’re shy or insecure.
 Unless you give them the key to your heart and half-way unlock the door, they’re never going to get inside.
 Mostly because they’re afraid of rejection and don’t want to put themselves out there.